josecjlf/josecjlf/README.md

-Faço ciência da computação na UFBA.
+Studying Computer Science at UFBA.